-Rule 2: Solar, start current limit: 6.5 A (6500 mA), "Solar surplus", this activates excess charging with the existing surplus from a feed-in of 6.5 A.
+Rule 2: Solar, start current limit: 6.5 A(6500 mA), "solar surplus", this activates surplus charging with the existing surplus from a feed-in of 6.5 A.

-In both cases, you can specify a maximum time limit.
-This means that after the rule is active and the current limit is undershot, the rule is still used for the set time.
-This prevents the Charging Manager from switching off charging in the event of brief clouds.
+In both cases you can specify a maximum undershoot time.
+I.e. after the rule is active and then an undercut of the current limit occurs, the rule is still applied for the set time.
+This prevents the Charging Manager from switching off charging during brief clouds.

-The current strength is given by a formula, see instructions for formulas.
-The stream can be run as continuous.
-With the conditional operator you can switch the loading on and off.
+The current is given by a formula, see instructions for formulas.
+The current can be run as continuous.
+However, you can switch charging on and off with the conditional operator.

-Charging starts as soon as the electricity price is less than or equal to a value in euros.
+Charging is started as soon as the electricity price is less than or equal to a value in euros.
 Alternatively, you can also specify a price level that must be reached.
-As an electricity provider with a variable electricity price, the cFos Charging Manager currently supports Awattar and Tibber.
-So that the price-based charging rule can be used, you have to select the energy provider on the start page, Settings of the Charging Manager.
-For Tibber you still have to request the OAuth token.
-For this purpose there is a Tibber web link under "Configuration", which becomes active as soon as you have selected Tibber as your energy provider.
-Tibber defines the price level as follows: Very expensive: 140% above 3 days average, expensive: 115% above average, normal: 90% -115% of the average, cheap: below 90% of the average, very cheap: below 60% of the average .
-The cFos Charging Manger takes over the price level from Tibber and calculates it accordingly for Awattar.
+As electricity providers with variable electricity prices, the cFos Charging Manager currently supports Awattar and Tibber.
+In order for the price-based charging rule to be usable, you must select the energy provider on the start page, Settings of the Charging Manager.
+For Tibber, you still need to request the OAuth token.
+For this purpose, there is a Tibber web link under "Configuation", which becomes active as soon as you have selected Tibber as the energy provider.
+Tibber defines the price level as follows: very expensive: 140% above 3-day average, expensive: 115% above average, normal: 90%-115% of average, cheap: below 90% of average, very cheap: below 60% of average.
+The cFos Charging Manger takes the price level from Tibber and calculates it for Awattar accordingly.